Castellanoc8/configure-ad/README.md

 </p>
 <p>

-In the fianl part of this lab, I created 1000's of additional users and attempted to log into Client-1's Remote Desktop with one of the new users I had created.
-I did his by first logging back into DC-1's Remote Desktop as jane_admin and opened "Powershell_ise" as an administrator.
-After doing that I created a "New File" and pasted the contents of a "script" into Powershell_ise.
-Inside Powershell_ise, I ran the script and observed the 1000's of accounts being created.
-Lastly, I opened ADUC and observed all of the new accounts in the appropiate OU.
-Next, I took one of the random new accounts information and logged into Client-1's Remote Desktop and successfully logged in with the random accounts credentials.
+In the final part of this lab, I created thousands of additional users and attempted to log into Client-1's Remote Desktop with one of the new users I had made.
+I did this by logging back into DC-1's Remote Desktop as jane_admin and opening "Powershell_ise" as an administrator.
+After doing that, I made a "New File" and pasted the contents of a "script" into Powershell_ise.
+Inside Powershell_ise, I ran the script and observed the thousands of accounts being created.
+Lastly, I opened ADUC and observed all of the new accounts in the appropriate OU.
+Next, I took one of the random new accounts' information, logged into Client-1's Remote Desktop, and successfully logged in with the random accounts credentials.
 </p>
 <br />